Requirements for public apps on Shopify

 - Avoid using a white background.
 Instead, use bold, recognizable colors, patterns, or photography.

 - Be consistent.
-The icon, benefits, and Staff picks banner images for your app should all look like they belong to the same brand and product.
+The icon, benefits, and featured app banner images for your app should all look like they belong to the same brand and product.

 - Don't use screenshots of your application.
 Screenshots are too small to see at the size that the banner appears on the Shopify App Store homepage.

-It's a good idea to use the template provided to create your Staff picks banner image.
+It's a good idea to use the template provided to create your featured app banner image.
 This template outlines a safe zone for placing your app name and icon.
 Before you generate your final image, make sure that you remove the embedded assistance elements, such as the help text and the dotted line highlighting the safe zone.

 The following example images show the correct and incorrect placement of these elements relative to the safe zone.